-ORACLE Enterprise Manager 10g Application Server Control Setup Loss Help Losput Select Archive Application Attributes Deployment S ettings Archive Cancel) Step 1 of 3 Negt The following types of archives can be deployed: J2EE application (EAR files), Web Modules (Resource Adapter Modules (RAR files).
+ORACLE Enterprise Manager 10g Application Server Control Setue Loss Hele Losout Select Archive Application Attributes Deployment So ettings Archive Cancel Step 1 of 3 Negt The following types of archives can be deployed: J2EE application (EAR files), Web Modules ( Resource Adapter Modules (RAR files).
 WAR files), EJB Modules (EJB JAR files) and C Archive is present on local host.
-Upload the archive to the server where Application Server Archive Location Control is running.
+Upload the archive to the server where Application Server ( Archive Location Control is running.
 Browse Archive is already present on the server where Application Server Control is running.
-Intro / Intro/mapviewer.ear The location on server must be the absolute path or the relative path from J2ee/ho me Deployment Plan The deployment plan is an XML file that contains the deployment settings for an application.
+Location on Server //tmp/mapviewer.ear The location on server must be the absolute path or the relative path from j2ee/hor ne Deployment Plan The deployment plan is an XML file that contains the deployment settings for an application.
 If created automatically during the deployment process.
-Later in the deployment process, you c for a future deployment of this application.
-Automatically create a new deployment plan.
-The deployment plan settings will be based on OC4J defaults and information contained in the archive C Deployment plan is present on local host.
+Later in the deployment process, you ca for a future deployment of this application. you do not have a deployment plan, one will be an optionally edit the deployment plan and save it Automatically create a new deployment plan.
+The deployment plan settings will be based on CC4J defaults and information contained in the archive C Deployment plan is present on local host.
 Upload the deployment plan to the server where Plan Location Application Server Control is running.
 Browse C Deployment plan is already present on server where Application Server Control is running.
-Location on Server The location on server must be the absolute path or the relative path from J2ee/ho me Cancel) Step 1 of 3 Negt
+Location on Server The location on server must be the absolute path or the relative path from j2ee/hor ne Cancel) Step 1 of 3 Next